A unified description of small, peripheral, and large system suppression data from pQCD: Model description and statistical analysis

-We take into account two sources of theoretical uncertainty in our energy loss model.
+We take into account three sources of theoretical uncertainty in our energy loss model.
 Firstly, there is an uncertainty in the crossover between HTL and vacuum propagators \cite{Wicks:2008zz, Faraday:2024gzx}.
 In our model this only affects the collisional energy loss; however, in principle, this uncertainty should also impact the radiative energy loss \cite{Wicks:2008zz}.
+This uncertainty is included in our model through two limiting derivations of the elastic energy loss: \emph{HTL-only} \cite{Wicks:2008zz} which uses only the HTL propagators and the derivation by Braaten and Thoma (\emph{BT}) \cite{Braaten:1991we} which uses HTL propagators for small momentum transfers and vacuum propagators for large momentum transfers.
 Secondly, our previous work \cite{Faraday:2023mmx} found that the small system size corrections to the DGLV radiative energy loss becomes extremely large at high-momenta due to a breakdown in the large formation time approximation utilized in the DGLV radiative energy loss calculation.
 We found that while the breakdown of this assumption was most obvious once the short path length correction was included, the standard DGLV result also does not self-consistently respect the large formation time approximation at large momentum \cite{Faraday:2023mmx}.
 In lieu of a theoretical rederivation of the radiative energy loss result which removes the large formation time approximation, we advocated for restricting the phase space of gluon emission to reduce the effects of this breakdown \cite{Faraday:2023mmx,Faraday:2023uay}.
 A similar restriction is standard for enforcing consistency with the collinear approximation \cite{Horowitz:2009eb,Armesto:2011ht}.
-As discussed in \cite{Horowitz:2009eb}, the collinear approximation imparts a large theoretical uncertainty on the exact angle chosen for the cutoff; however, this uncertainty can largely be absorbed by a rescaling of the extracted parameter.
-In an analogous way, we restrict the phase space such that both the large formation time and collinear approximations are never explicitly violated.
-We estimate the theoretical uncertainty associated with this cutoff by varying the cutoff by factors of two up and down, in a similar fashion to the study conducted in \cite{Horowitz:2009eb}.
-Explicitly, the cutoff on the transverse radiated gluon momentum \cite{Faraday:2023mmx,Faraday:2023uay} is $k_{\text{max}} = \kappa \text{Min}[2 x E(1-x), \sqrt{2 x E (\mu_D^2 + q^2)^{1 / 2}}]$, where $\mu_D$ is the Debye mass, $E$ is the incident energy, $x$ is the radiated momentum fraction, $q$ is the transverse momentum exchanged with the medium, and $\kappa$ is varied in the range $[0.5, 2]$.
+As discussed in \cite{Horowitz:2009eb}, the collinear approximation imparts a large theoretical uncertainty on an extracted parameter such as $\hat{q}$ or $\alpha_s^{\text{eff.}}$ depending on the exact angle chosen for the cutoff; however, this uncertainty can largely be absorbed by a rescaling of the extracted parameter.
+In an analogous way, we restrict the phase space such that neither the large formation time nor the collinear approximations are ever violated.
+We estimate the theoretical uncertainty associated with this cutoff \cite{Faraday:2023mmx,Faraday:2023uay} by setting the upper bound on the transverse radiated gluon momentum as $k_{\text{max}} = \kappa \text{Min}[2 x E(1-x), \sqrt{2 x E} (\mu_D^2 + q^2)^{1 / 4}]$ and varying $\kappa$ in the range $[0.5, 2]$.
+Finally, we estimate the possible effect of running coupling on our results for central small and peripheral large systems, shown in \cref{fig:small_vs_peripheral}, using a simple procedure.
+The extracted coupling from large systems $\alpha_s^{\text{eff.}*}$ is modified in central small and peripheral large systems according to $\alpha_s^{\text{eff.}} \mapsto \alpha_s^{\text{eff.}}(T) = (\alpha_s[Q(T)] / \alpha_s[Q(T_{\text{large}})]) \alpha_s^{\text{eff. }*}$.
+Here, $T$ is the temperature of the system under consideration, $T_{\text{large}}$ is the average temperature at which $\alpha_s^{\text{eff.}*}$ was extracted.
+The coupling is taken to run at $\alpha_s(Q) \propto [\log Q / \Lambda_{\text{QCD}}]^{-1}$ with $\Lambda_{\text{QCD}} = 0.2 ~\mathrm{GeV}$.
+We consider several common choices \cite{JETSCAPE:2024dgu,Xu:2014ica,Djordjevic:2013xoa,Peshier:2006ah} for the various scales $Q(T)$ at which the coupling runs; explicitly: $\in \{2 \pi T, \sqrt{ET}, \mu_D , \sqrt{4 E T}, \sqrt{2 E T}, E \}$.
+Each of the sources of theoretical uncertainty discussed here---crossover between vacuum and HTL propagators, the large formation time approximation, and running coupling---are $\mathcal{O}(1\text{--}10\%)$, leading to a total relative uncertainty, represented by the bands in \cref{fig:small_vs_peripheral}, of $\mathcal{O}(5\text{--}20\%)$.